 From 2010 onward, the Downtown region has seen increased real estate investment with the construction of several new skyscrapers and major development around Denver Union Station.

-In 2010, Denver adopted a comprehensive update of its zoning code.
+In 2010, Denver adopted a comprehensive update of its zoning code to guide development as envisioned in adopted plans.

-According to data from the 2011 American Community Survey, Denver ranked 6th among US cities with populations over 400,000 in terms of the percentage of workers who commute by bicycle at 2.2% of commuters.
+According to data from the 2011 American Community Survey, Denver ranks 6th among US cities with populations over 400,000 in terms of the percentage of workers who commute by bicycle.

 In April 2012, the state history museum, History Colorado Center, opened.